• Skip to main content

 (c) acid-base indicators

-How can we measure the strength of acids and alkalis 3
+How do you measure the strength of acids and bases

 Table shows examples of acid-base indicators.